-- Be familiar with your business area's: - Customer identification and verification or know your customer procedures for opening new accounts and servicing existing accounts. - Procedures relating to the detection of red flag activities that may require special attention.
+- Be familiar with your business area's: - procedures for customer identification and verification (including know your customer processes) for opening new accounts and servicing existing accounts. - procedures relating to the detection of red flag activities that may require special attention.